arpandhakal/backend-assesement/README.md

 ## Prerequisites

-- **nodejs v16.17.0 ((v13.0.0 recommended))**: Node.js is a runtime environment that allows you to execute JavaScript code outside of a web browser.
+- **nodejs v14.0.0 ()**: Node.js is a runtime environment that allows you to execute JavaScript code outside of a web browser.
 It is built on the V8 JavaScript runtime and is designed to be fast, efficient, and scalable.
 You can download it from [here](https://nodejs.org/en/download).

 - **Visual Studio Code**: Install Visual Studio Code, a lightweight and extensible code editor, download it from the [VS Code website](https://code.visualstudio.com/).